atiati82/private-esim/replit.md

 ### Replit Environment Notes
 - **Database Requirement**: This project requires MongoDB (used by PayloadCMS).
 Replit provides PostgreSQL natively, not MongoDB.
-- **To run locally**: Provide a MongoDB Atlas connection string in `PAYLOAD_DATABASE_URI`
+- **To run**: Provide a MongoDB Atlas connection string in `PAYLOAD_DATABASE_URI` secret
 - **Alternative**: Would require significant refactoring to use PostgreSQL adapter for PayloadCMS

 ### Running on Replit
-1. Set `PAYLOAD_DATABASE_URI` to a MongoDB Atlas connection string
+1. Set `PAYLOAD_DATABASE_URI` secret to a MongoDB Atlas connection string
-2. Configure required Stripe and reCAPTCHA credentials
+2. Configure required Stripe and reCAPTCHA credentials (optional for initial testing)
 3. Run: `cd esimwallet.io-master && pnpm next:dev -p 5000`
+4. After database connected, run `pnpm payload:import-mm` to import MobiMatter products